 Curriculum and Instruction, Ph.D.

-Students choose a research focus that is informed by their work as practitioners and that addresses problems of practice in education.
-With an emphasis on issues of social justice and educational equity, the program trains students to produce original research and advocate for educational change.
+SLU students choose a research focus that is informed by their work as practitioners and that addresses problems of practice in education.
+With an emphasis on issues of social justice and educational equity, the program prepares students to produce original research and advocate for educational change.

 Curriculum Overview

 This doctoral program emphasizes the tools of research and the interplay of theory and practice in education.
-The degree requires the completion of 30-36 credits of course work, 12 credits of dissertation research, a comprehensive written examination, an oral examination/proposal defense, and a public presentation and defense of the dissertation.
+The degree requires the completion of 36 credits of coursework, 12 credits of dissertation research, a comprehensive written examination, an oral examination/proposal defense, and a public presentation and defense of the dissertation.
+Up to six credits of graduate-level research coursework may be considered for transfer.

 Careers

-Possible career paths for graduates with advanced degrees in curriculum and instruction include faculty positions in colleges and universities, positions in research institutes and organizations, curriculum coordinator, teacher educator, educational outreach coordinator, nonprofit specialist, special educator and adult educator.
+Possible career paths for graduates with advanced degrees in curriculum and instruction include faculty positions in colleges and universities, positions in research institutes and organizations, curriculum coordinators/teacher leaders, teacher educators, educational outreach coordinators, nonprofit specialists, special educators and adult educators.

 Admission Requirements